If you run a business, a Personal Defined Benefit Plan could save you tens of thousands of dollars (or more).

 Personal Defined Benefit Plans work best when a business owner is at least 35 years old and contributions are being limited by their current retirement plan.

-Other retirement plans, such as SEPs or Profit Sharing Plans, have limits of ~$60k per year.
+Other retirement plans, such as SEPs or Profit Sharing Plans, have limits of $66,000 and $73,500, respectively, per year.
 These limits can be an issue for business owners who want to deposit higher amounts.
-Fortunately, Personal Defined Benefit Plans allow very high tax-deductible contributions ($100k to $250k+ per person, per year).
-This level of contributions is not possible with any other type of retirement plan.
+Fortunately, Personal Defined Benefit Plans allow very high tax-deductible contributions ($100,000 to $250,000+ per person, per year).
+This level of contribution is not possible with any other type of retirement plan.
 What’s more, Defined Benefit Plans can be used in conjunction with other retirement plans to further increase the deductible limit.

-In addition to the ~$60k limit, contributions in other retirement plans may be limited further based on earned income.
+In addition to the dollar limits, specified above, contributions in other retirement plans may be limited further based on Plan-eligible compensation.

-For example, SEP contributions are limited to 25% of earned income.
+For example, SEP contributions are limited to 25% of Plan-eligible compensation.
 Profit Sharing Plans have a similar limit.
-This means if earned income were only $100k, SEP contributions would be limited to $25k.
-In fact, earned income needs to be at least $244k to allow the full SEP contribution of $61k.
-To max out a Profit Sharing Plan with a 401(k) feature earned income of $162k is needed to contribute the full $61k plus catch-up.
+This means if compensation were only $100,000, SEP contributions would be limited to $25,000.
+In fact, compensation needs to be at least $264,000 to allow the full SEP contribution of $66,000.
+To max out a Profit Sharing Plan with a 401(k) feature Plan-eligible compensation of $174,000 is needed to contribute the full $73,500 ($66,000 without catch-up contribution).

 On the other hand, standalone Defined Benefit Plans are not subject to the 25% limit.
-Thus, for a given earned income, a higher contribution can be made to a Defined Benefit Plan.
-In fact, in some cases, nearly all earned income can be contributed.
+Thus, for a given level of compensation, a higher contribution can be made to a Defined Benefit Plan.

 Who benefits from the fact that the 25% limit does not apply to Defined Benefit Plans?
 Most often, those who are either independently wealthy or have other income (from their or their spouse’s W-2 job).
 With other sources of income covering their expenses, the person may want to save a big chunk of their business income.
 That’s possible with a Defined Benefit Plan.
 It is not, however, available in other retirement plans.